rdpatil4/ESClient/README.md

 =========

 Elastic search client tool for easy search, edit and delete Index documents.

-This tool works with Lucene queries and not Query DSL.
 The resuls are presented in tabular format instead of JSON for easy reading.

 ###Configuration: